Diane Muldrow: Biography

 In 2013, she published Everything I Need to Know I Learned from a Little Golden Book, the first book in a series written for adults.
 She has since published four other titles in the series: Everything I Need to Know About Christmas I Learned from a Little Golden Book (2014), Everything I Need to Know About Love I Learned from a Little Golden Book (2014), Everything I Need to Know About Disney I Learned from a Little Golden Book (2015), and Everything I Need to Know About Family I Learned from a Little Golden Book (2017).

-Muldrow also edited Golden Legacy: The Story of Little Golden Books, a history of the series by children's literature historian Leonard S. Marcus, which was first published in 2007 and then reissued in 2017.
+Muldrow also edited Golden Legacy: The Story of Little Golden Books, a history of the series by children's literature historian Leonard S. Marcus, which was first published in 2007 and reissued in 2017.
 For the 75th anniversary of the Little Golden Book series in 2017, Muldrow and Marcus participated in the Golden Legacy National Author Tour.

 In 2019, she stepped down as editorial director at Golden Books.